Charles Jost Burchell: Early life

 Charles Jost Burchell was born in Sydney, Nova Scotia on 1 July 1876.
 He attended Sydney Academy and Dalhousie University, read law, and was admitted to the Nova Scotia bar in April 1899.

 He married E. Gertrude Currie on 8 May 1901, and they had four children.

 A keen curler, Burchell represented Nova Scotia at the 1936 Macdonald Brier, Canada's men's curling championship, on a team skipped by Murray Macneill.

 Diplomatic career

 Jost's initial term as High Commissioner was from 1941 to 1944 when he was succeeded by James Macdonald.
 However, he would serve a second sojourn from 1948 to 1949.

 The mission remained following the war in order to deal with the withdrawal of American troops, negotiate a 99-year lease for a Canadian military airbase at Goose Bay and, ultimately, to negotiate Newfoundland's entry into Canadian Confederation following the 1948 Newfoundland referendums.
 Burchell was sent back to Newfoundland in 1948 in order to negotiate the British colony's terms of union with Canada.

 The High Commission was closed on 31 March 1949, shortly before Newfoundland officially became a Canadian province.
-On 1 April 1949, Buchell was named to the Queen's Privy Council for Canada in recognition of his work as High Commissioner.
+On 1 April 1949, Buchell was named to the King's Privy Council for Canada in recognition of his work as High Commissioner.